Taxation of international executives

 Are there social security/social insurance taxes in India?
 If so, what are the rates for employers and employees?

 IWs (other than excluded employees) are required to contribute 12 percent of the specified salary (as defined under the EPF Act) to the Indian social security scheme.
-Employers are also required to contribute 12 percent of their employees specified salary to the scheme.
+Employers are also required to contribute 12 percent of their employee’s specified salary to the scheme.
 A portion of employer’s contribution i.e. 8.33 percent of salary is mandatorily contributed into the pension scheme.
 However, an employee who is joining and becoming member of the fund on or after 1 September 2014 and has salary exceeding INR 15,000 at the time of joining the fund is not required to contribute towards the pension scheme.

 Amendments in the Employees’ Pension Scheme, 1995

 As per notification issued by Government of India, Ministry of Labour & Employment dated 22nd August, 2014, the employee who is joining and becoming the member of the fund for the first time on or after 1st September 2014 2014 and has salary exceeding INR 15,000 at the time of joining the fund is not eligible to become member of Employees’ Pension Scheme, 1995.

 Therefore, the employer’s entire PF contribution of 12% will be contributed towards Provident Fund account and there will be no diversion of employer’s share to the Pension Fund.

 Thus, all International Workers who would be becoming the members of the Provident Fund for the first time on or after on or after 1st September 2014 and have salary exceeding INR 15000 at the time of joining the fund would not be eligible to become member of Employees’ Pension Scheme, 1995.

 Amendments in the Employees' Deposit Linked Insurance Scheme, 1976 (EDLI)